 Is it safe?

-Being in a pressure chamber is actually safer than being outside, e.g. it is not possible to be hit by a bus, nor will patients have either a heart attack or a stroke breathing a high level of oxygen.
+Oxygen Therapy is incredibly safe.
 With over 3 million sessions completed without a serious incident MS Therapy Centres were deregulated by an Act of Parliament in 2008.
 Minor problems – ear and sinus discomfort similar to that encountered in flying may occur, but, in contrast to aircraft, they can be dealt with by adjusting the pressure.

 Most centres have 'multi-place' barochambers (chambers that can accommodate more than one person, usually up to 6-8 people at a time).
 Once everyone is inside, the operator will close the door and begin pressurisation.
 This is where the air pressure increases slowly - users may experience slight ear discomfort similar to that experienced when flying in a commercial aircraft.
 The rate of pressurisation can be controlled to ensure all chamber users are comfortable.

-While not all centres are able to offer oxygen treatment for non-MS conditions, as awareness of the treatment grows more people with other conditions are contacting our centres.
-In particular, given that oxygen treatment has be seen to reduce fatigue levels, we are seeing many people with neurological conditions such as Fibromyalgia and Chronic Fatigue Syndrome (CFS), as well as people who have suffered strokes.
+While not all centres are able to offer oxygen therapy for non-MS conditions, as awareness of the therapy grows more people with other conditions are contacting our centres.
+In particular, given that oxygen therapy has be seen to reduce fatigue levels, we are seeing many people with neurological conditions such as Fibromyalgia and Chronic Fatigue Syndrome (CFS), as well as people who have suffered strokes.

-Some centres offer oxygen treatment for childhood illnesses such as autism and cerebral palsy.
-A centre's ability to provide treatments to children is dependent on barochamber capacity (children should be accompanied by a parent or guardian therefore a minimum of two spaces is required) as well as the centre's own constitution.
+Some centres offer oxygen therapy for childhood illnesses such as autism and cerebral palsy.
+A centre's ability to provide sessions to children is dependent on barochamber capacity (children should be accompanied by a parent or guardian therefore a minimum of two spaces is required) as well as the centre's own constitution.

 By supporting MSNTC with donations and fundraising, you’re helping over 50 MS therapy centres across the UK provide support, counselling and MS therapies to sufferers.Support Us